Written September 17th 2019

 |Fastest Qualifier E/W (⅕ odds, 1-2-3 places)||Valterri Bottas||15/2|

 |Top 10 Finish||Sergio Perez||6/5|

 |Top 10 Finish||Daniel Ricciardo||20/31|

 While the race promises to push the two hour limit to its maximum in Singapore there is still plenty of time to fill in before the race starts.
 Our sportsbook offers football betting and horse racing betting which have regular content at this time of year if you’re looking for something else to bet on.

 Play Casino Games at 21.co.uk

-If F1 betting is the only betting of interest to you then you could consider our casino games as another alternative before the race starts.
-With online roulette, online blackjack and a live casino there is plenty to choose from in our online casino.
+If F1 betting is the only betting of interest to you then you could consider some of our most popular casino games as another alternative before the race starts.
+With online roulette, online blackjack and a live casino there is plenty to choose from in our best casino collection.

 *All odds from our online sportsbook correct at the time of writing.